 But Georgia (or Sakartvelo as the locals call it) has something else.
 Something that is deeply entwined in the culture and is responsible for a sizeable number of visitors to the country.
 That something is Georgian wine.
 Over 500 grape varieties are indigenous to this land, considered the birthplace of viticulture.
 If you like to travel and you enjoy wine, Georgia should be top of your list for travel destinations in 2020.

 Food and drink are as much part of the travel experience as any trip to a national park, museum visit, or adventure excursion.
-As a wine-obsessed traveller, exploring the delicious red, white grape, and amber wines of the oldest wine-growing region in the world was like visiting the promised land.
+As a wine-obsessed traveller, exploring the delicious red wine, white wine, and amber wine of the oldest wine-growing region in the world was like visiting the promised land.
 Please enjoy my Georgian wine guide for travel lovers.

 America gave the world aviation.
 Germany gave it the car.
 Britain gave the internet.
 But Georgia’s contribution was much more profound and important.
 You see, Georgia gave the world wine.